Dynamics 365 Remote Assist user guide (for HoloLens)

 - Select Camera (or say “Camera”), and then air tap (or say “Snap”) to take the photo.

-The photo will be saved to your HoloLens camera roll.
+The photo is saved to your HoloLens camera roll and shared as a link in text chat.

 To erase all the arrows and drawings you’ve added during a video call: